 Place of work

 Your normal place of work is {{company.place_of_work}}at the above address.

+The Company reserves the right to vary your normal place of work to such other place as we may reasonably determine.

 You will also be expected to travel to various clients’ premises or other addresses as necessary from time to time.